NEWCAST: Anticipating Resource Management and QoE Provisioning for Mobile Video Streaming: Algorithmic approaches under no rebuffering events constraint

-Let $ \gamma_\alpha$ and $\mathcal{F}_\alpha$ be, respectively, the ascending bitrate level strategy and the cost function under $r_\alpha$-based transmission schedule.
-The main steps of the proposed heuristic are described in Algorithm \ref{GeneralAlgo}, where INVEST represents the approach for generating sub-optimal thresholds and AWARE represents the heuristic for setting sub-optimal ascending bitrate levels.
+NEWCAST (aNticipating qoE With threshold sCheme And aScending biTrate levels) follows the same principle as the optimal global approach, but it uses two heuristics INVEST and AWARE for respectively computing the thresholds and generating the sequence of bitrates.
+Let $ \gamma_\alpha$ and $\mathcal{F}_\alpha$ be the ascending bitrate levels strategy and the cost function under $r_\alpha$-based transmission schedule.
+The main steps of this heuristic are described in Algorithm \ref{GeneralAlgo}. \\